open-mmlab/mmgeneration/docs/en/user_guides/1_config.md

         save_best='FID-Full-50k/fid'))
 ```

-`default_hooks` is a list of hook configs.
+`custom_hooks` is a list of hook configs.
 Users can develop there own hooks and insert them in this field.

 ```python
 custom_hooks = [